 Bonblissity – Lavender Luxury Moisturizing Candy Scrub ($20): We worked with Bonblissity owner Elissa earlier this year to completely revamp her brand’s image.
 We created new packaging for their scrubs, like the Lavender Luxury Moisturizing Candy Scrub seen here.
 These single-use, candy-wrapped solid scrubs are great for holiday travel, especially those moments when you’re stuck staying at a family member’s home and you need a bit of solo serenity.

 Maniology – Kawaii Christmas Manicure Bundle ($47): Another client we worked with in 2018, Maniology offers incredibly fun kits, polishes, and tools for nail art enthusiasts!
 Their limited edition holiday bundles would be a great gift for your manicure-obsessed bestie, or score yourself some extra BFF points with a subscription to the Mani X Me monthly club.

 Cheekbone Beauty – Long Lasting Liquid Lipstick ($22): Cheekbone Beauty offers “an Indigenous Approach to Beauty.”
-Each of the liquid lipsticks from this Canadian made cosmetics line is not tested on animals, features powerfully long-lasting pigments, and is named after a strong and inspirational indigenous woman.
+Each of the liquid lipsticks from this Canadian-made cosmetics line is not tested on animals, features powerfully long-lasting pigments, and is named after a strong and inspirational indigenous woman.
 10% of all their profits support equal education opportunities for indigenous youth in Canada.

-Herbivore – Mini Facial Oil Trio ($29): This travel-sized set of facial oils is ideal for gifting, whether for that friend that’s facial oil curious or the sister who’s a skincare aficionado.
+Herbivore – Mini Facial Oil Trio ($29): This travel-sized set of facial oils is ideal for gifting, whether for that friend who’s facial oil curious or the sister who’s a skincare aficionado.
 Herbivore’s Seattle-made skincare line is vegan, cruelty-free, and free of synthetic ingredients.